tabby-cat-nya/channel-switcher/bugs.md

 # Minor
 - [ ] score text is infront of the player
 - [ ] warning areas are infront of the player

+# Ideas
+- [ ] Have tick/cross effect appear on a won/failed game